 3. Why Do Fair Value Gaps Matter?

-Fair Value Gaps are a critical concept because they highlight areas of inefficiency (or market inefficiencies) left behind by institutional (“Smart Money”) trading.
-They act as a roadmap, showing where the price is likely to revisit.
-This creates unique trading opportunities.
+Fair Value Gaps are a critical concept because they highlight areas of inefficient pricing caused by aggressive market displacement.
+In SMC theory, these gaps act as a roadmap, showing where the price is likely to revisit to re-balance the market.

 Traders use FVGs to:

-- Find high-probability entries: Instead of chasing a fast-moving price, traders can patiently wait for the price to retrace into the FVG.
+- Pinpoint precise entries: Instead of chasing a fast-moving price, traders can patiently wait for the price to retrace into the FVG.
 This often provides a much safer, lower-risk entry point.

 - Determine take-profit targets: If you are in a trade heading toward an old FVG, that gap can act as a magnet.
 The “gap fill” area often serves as a logical place to take profits.

 - Establish confluence: Fair Value Gap becomes an even stronger signal when it lines up with other technical tools.
-An FVG that forms inside a major demand zone or right next to forex order blocks is considered a very high-probability setup.
+An FVG that forms inside a major demand zone or right next to forex order blocks is considered an A-grade setup.

-4. How Do You Identify Fair Value Gaps on a Chart?
+4. Phase 1: How to Identify Fair Value Gaps (The 4-Step Process)

 4.1.
 Step 1: Switch to a Higher Timeframe (HTF)

 4.3.
-Step 3: Draw the Fair Value Gap Zone
+Step 3: Draw the FVG Zone Mechanically

-- For a Bullish FVG (an up-move): Draw the zone from the high of Candle 1 to the low of Candle 3.
+- Bullish FVG (Buy Zone): Draw the zone from the High of Candle 1 to the Low of Candle 3.
+The gap exists because Candle 2 moved up too fast for the wicks of 1 and 3 to meet.

-- For a Bearish FVG (a down-move): Draw the zone from the low of Candle 1 to the high of Candle 3.
+- Bearish FVG (Sell Zone): Draw the zone from the Low of Candle 1 to the High of Candle 3.
+The gap exists because Candle 2 dropped too fast for the wicks of 1 and 3 to meet.

-5. How to Trade Fair Value Gaps?
-(A Step-by-Step Guide)
+5. Phase 2: How to Trade Fair Value Gaps (The Execution)

 Trading Fair Value Gaps involves identifying the main trend and finding a Fair Value Gap that moves with that trend.
 This trading strategy requires waiting for a retracement into the FVG, and then setting a clear entry, stop-loss order, and take-profit.
 Here are 5 steps that instruct you on how to trade Fair Value Gaps effectively.